KristineYoo/fitfit-AI-Wardrobe/SystemGuide.md

 ##  Start the Backend Server

+1. Navigate to the backendend directory:

+       cd backend

-To run the backend server:
+2. Run the backend server:

        python app.py

 This will start the backend, usually at `http://localhost:5000`.